-“4 Tips For Team Interviews” is the latest post in our series Navigate the MBA Maze.
+“4 Tips For Team Interviews” is part of our series Navigate the MBA Maze.

 Since so much of b-school life and learning includes team discussions, the adcom needed a tool for assessing how applicants will fit in the team-based discussion culture of their programs.
 Thus, the Team-Based Discussion (TBD) was born.